SyedDanishAhmed/Mobile-Price-Classification/README.md

 # Mobile-Price-Classification

+**Problem Context**
 Imagine you are starting your own mobile phone company and desperately want your company to be successful like the big guns of the smartphone industry.

 For being successful, one of the key aspects is to arrive at the right price and the kind of features you want to offer in your mobile phones.
 To make a true data-driven decision, you have collected sales data of various brands of mobile phones.
 Your task now is to find relations between features like camera quality, RAM, weight, size, etc. and the price range.

-Dataset Description
+**Objective**
+Build a model to train a classifier to predict the price_range class given the values of all other data attributes.

+**Dataset Description**

 Here is some description about the various attributes in the dataset:

 • id: ID
 • battery_power: Total energy a battery can store in one time measured in mAh
 • blue: Has bluetooth or not
 • clock_speed: speed at which microprocessor executes instructions
 • dual_sim: Has dual sim support or not
 • fc: Front Camera mega pixels
 • four_g: Has 4G or not
 • int_memory: Internal Memory in Gigabytes